xoxwaw/gotit.finalproject/README.md

 `CREATE DATABASE IF NOT EXISTS test_final_project;`

-Additionally, you can create a separate user for this application.
+**Optionally**, you can create a separate user for this application.

 `CREATE USER IF NOT EXISTS 'final_project_user'@'localhost';`